Narishm/Portfolio/README.md

   The Independent section has code examples and projects I created on my own outside of school or work.

-    Each Section is has the languages inside divided up into different folders.
+    Each Section has the languages inside divided up into different folders.

     Data Structures and algorithms can be found in the Independent section.